bobcamera/bobcamera/src/ros2/README.md

 ### NOTE: The commands below should be used to get this ROS package up and running in VSCode and using the ROS dev container

-You will need to have both git, docker and vscode installed on your system
+You will need to have both git and docker installed on your system.
+Also VSCode with the 'Dev Containers' extension.

 Open a terminal session: